 In this Kevin Costner classic, sports physician Marcus Sommers (Costner) persuades his younger brother David Grant to train with him for a three-day bicycle race across the Rocky Mountains, known as "The Hell of the West" — a real bike race in Colorado now under the moniker the Superior Morgul Classic.

 Marcus doesn't tell David that he has a brain aneurysm, which could render him paralyzed or dead at any given moment, and convinces David to join him on a cross-country trip to Colorado for the race.
-The pair being the stage race where Marcus’s secret inevitably catches up with him leaving David with a moral dilemma.
+Marcus’s secret inevitably catches up with him leaving David with a moral dilemma.

 The Armstrong Lie

-When director Alex Gibney set out to make The Road Back, a documentary on Lance Armstrong's comeback after four years of retirement, he had no idea what he was getting into.
+When director Alex Gibney set out to make The Road Back, a documentary about Lance Armstrong's comeback after four years of retirement, he had no idea what he was getting into.

 After abandoning the film in 2012 following Armstrong's doping investigation and lifetime ban, Gibney reworked and revived the project, opening the film with the American’s appearance on Oprah.